-Boys' high band hit right notes at regional school rock competition
+Boys' High band hit right notes at regional school rock competition

 A Whangārei high school band is ready to take on the best the country has to offer after winning the Northland regional Smokefreerockquest final.

-Nathaniel Watson, the drummer of Ready, Set!, spoke highly of the music department at Whangārei Boys’ High School after the win.
+Band drummer Nathaniel Watson spoke highly of the music department at Whangārei Boys’ High after the win.

 “They [teachers past and present] taught us everything we know, they taught us how to be performers,” the 16-year-old said.